Sentra-Brain/sentra-platform/docs/arc42/07_deployment_view.md

   - Minimum GPU: NVIDIA RTX A6000 or equivalent.

 - **Networking:**
-  - Internal access only for User Frontend and Admin Panel (client-only).
+  - Internal access only for User Frontend and Admin Panel (client admins only).
   - Vendor Control Panel is accessible only to JGCarmona Consulting/vendor super admins for monitoring, licensing, and root configuration.
+  - Embedded n8n is accessible via Admin Panel (client scope) and Vendor Control Panel (vendor scope).
   - Vendor monitoring endpoint secured via VPN or restricted IP filtering.

 - **Security Controls:**
   - Internal Auth Service is mandatory.
   - No public API exposure except optional MCP integrations under strict control.
   - Embedded n8n is accessible via Admin Panel (client scope) and Vendor Control Panel (vendor scope).

+---
+**Panel Access Notes:**
+- **Admin Panel (client admins only):** For SME Administrators to manage their own Sentra Brain instance, including service monitoring, configuration, and client-scope n8n workflows.
+- **Vendor Control Panel (vendor super admins only):** For JGCarmona Consulting to manage licensing, system health, root configuration, and vendor-scope n8n workflows.
+- For all references to these panels, see [Section 12: Glossary](12_glossary.md).

 - **Management and Maintenance:**
   - JGCarmona Consulting is responsible for initial deployment, configuration, and ongoing monitoring.